willemdj/erlsom/doc/reference.md

 Note on performance: the functions work on lists, not binaries!
 If the input is a binary, this is translated to a list in a first step, since the functions are faster that way.
 If you are reading the xml document from a file, it is probably fastest to use pread() in such a way that it returns a list, and not a binary.

-See the ‘continuation’ example for an example of how this can be used to deal with very large documents (or streams of data).
+See the â€˜continuationâ€™ example for an example of how this can be used to deal with very large documents (or streams of data).

 ### <a name="from_utf16le">erlsom_ucs:from_utf16le/1</a> ###